bnu05pp/gStoreD/README.md

 When the program finish answering the query, the SPARQL matches are written in the file named `finalRes.txt`.

-*gStorev0.3.0-D only support simple "select" queries and "ask" queries of BGP now, and all variables occuring in the "where" clause of a "select" query should also occur in the "selsect" clause*
+*gStorev0.3.0-D only support simple "select" queries and "ask" queries of BGP now, and all variables occuring in the "where" clause of a "select" query should also occur in the "selsect" clause.*

 We also take dbpedia_example_distgStore.n3 as an example.